Hugh1996/caesars-challenge-pp2/README.md

 - ### Instructions

-  - If the user selects the question mark icon on the main page, an unordered list will be displayed that instructs the user on the functionality of the quiz.
+  - If the user selects the question mark icon on the main page, a list will be displayed that instructs the user on the functionality of the quiz.

   - Additionally, below the isntructions is a 'Back' button the user can select to return to the main page.